 1 bundle green or purple asparagus, sliced

-½ cup snow peas, sliced diagonally
+sml handful of snow peas, sliced diagonally

 4 radishes, finely slice on mandolin

-¼ cup green almonds, finely sliced
+¼ cup green almonds, finely sliced, optional

 handful watercress, torn off stems

-2 cups mixed lettuce leaves
+2 handfuls of mixed lettuce leaves

 shaved vegan cheese